fabrice-etanchaud/dbt-dremio/README.md

 # Materializations

-In dbt, a transformation step is called a **model**; defined by a `SELECT` statement, its `FROM` clause may reference source tables and/or other upstream models.
+In dbt, a transformation step is called a **model**; defined by a `SELECT` statement embedded in a jinja2 template.
+Its `FROM` clause may reference source tables and/or other upstream models.
 A model is also the dataset resulting from this transformation, in fact the kind of SQL object it will be materialized in.
-Will it be a Common table expression in downstream models ?
+Will it be a Common Table Expression used in downstream models ?
 A view ?
 A table ?
-Don't worry, just set a configuration parameter, dbt will do that for you !
+Don't worry, just change the `materialized` parameter's value, and dbt will do that for you !

 ## Dremio's SQL specificities

 Tables and views cannot coexist in a same database/datalake.
 So the usual dbt database+schema configuration stands only for views.
 Seeds, tables, incrementals will use a parallel datalake+root_path configuration.
 This configuration was also added in the profiles.

 ## Seed

+A seed can be viewed as a kind of static model; defined by a csv file, this is also a kind of version controled source table.

 adapter's specific configuration|type|required|default
 -|-|-|-